rlucente-se-jboss/ib-fips-stig/README.md

 Implementation Guide (STIG) controls are applied.
 The controls within the DISA STIG are tailored only to CAT I rules.

-*NOTE: FIPS 140-3 libraries are in the process of being validated*
+*NOTE: FIPS 140-3 libraries are [in the process](https://csrc.nist.gov/projects/cryptographic-module-validation-program/modules-in-process/modules-in-process-list) of being validated.*

 ## Pre-demo setup
 Start with a minimal install of CentOS Stream 9 on baremetal or on a